gvwilson/thirdbit/src/fiction/santas/index.md

 "But as this young man just said, it's not really her."

-Captain Clausbeard glare shifted from Finner to the airship captain and back.
+Captain Clausbeard's glare shifted from Finner to the airship captain and back.
 His fingers tightened on the hilt of his cutlass.
 Around them,
 his crew muttered and hefted various sharp and/or thuddy things.[^thuddy]